 In essence, the cluster is engaging different external stakeholders and end-users to obtain their views, and to verify and validate the ongoing work of the engaging projects.

 In this context, FAITH has been organising a series of Meetings of Minds to have research projects meet key stakeholders.
 The first meeting involved the FAITH, ONCORELIEF, and MENHIR projects and was held on the 28th January 2021.
 It was an invitation-only event seeing the participation of 30 people, whose response was very encouraging.
 Given the success of this venture, other related projects came onboard.
-We have since expanded the collaboration, which now includes five research projects.
+We have since expanded the collaboration, which now includes six research projects.

 Meet the "Cancer Survivorship – AI for Well-being" cluster